Rules

 -

-Almost all of Decred’s projects can be run locally and reproduction instruction are available on GitHub.
-We strongly recommend you to do this.
+Almost all of Decred’s projects can be run locally and reproduction instructions are available on GitHub.
+We strongly recommend doing this.

 -